 You don’t need to be a fitness expert to get results.
 Armed with a bit of basic info, you can start seeing progress quickly, which can make all the difference when it comes to staying motivated and sticking with your program.

-Read on for answers to common beginner questions about working out and getting fit.
-These are verified workout tips you can actually trust.
+Read on for answers to common questions about working out and getting fit — these are verified workout tips you can actually trust.

 Anything is better than nothing, but shoot for at least three times a week, and remain active (by walking, doing yoga, etc.) every day.
 Working out more often can lead to faster results — as long as you’re smart about it.

 Once you’ve nailed your fitness goals, it’s okay to scale back a little — but not completely.
 To maintain your progress, you must keep your activity level high.